DEC(LOCAL) - COMPENSATION AND BENEFITS: LEAVES AND ABSENCES

 The term "family emergency" shall be limited to disasters and life-threatening situations involving the employee or a member of the employee's immediate family.

-A "leave day" for purposes of earning, use, or recording of leave shall mean the number of hours per day equivalent to the employee's usual assignment, whether full-time or part-time.
+A "leave day" for purposes of earning, using, or recording leave shall mean the number of hours per day equivalent to the employee's usual assignment, whether full-time or part-time.

 Catastrophic Illness or Injury